 I Scream.
 You Scream.
 We All Scream for Ice Cream!
 Go ahead and have a spoon full of ice cream!
-I created this Mini Ice Cream Cookie Craft to celebrate the end of the school year and to welcome summer!

 When it comes to sensory processing, this cookie craft is especially good if your child is working on increasing their tolerance for having messy hands.
 The pairing of a non-preferred sensation (getting hands dirty with frosting) with a positive association of ice cream, can serve as an experience that turns a messy activity into a fun experience.
 Plus, licking this kind of ice cream may also introduce a new texture that some kids may otherwise avoid.

 I always have a wet paper towel or wet wipe on hand so kids can wipe their hands.
 Plus, it’s also best practice for little chefs to learn to not lick their fingers while cooking, no matter how delicious.
 It’s not only good practice for sanitation, but also good practice for exercising self-control!